 The means to send the data to Eurostat will be Stadium from the first year of the survey onwards.
 Stadium requires an installation on both sides (at Eurostat and in the Member States).

 Register Files in EU-SILC

-To complete the register files focusing on the variables and their values see Error!
-Reference source not found..
+Chapter 1.
+EU-SILC Methodological Guidelines Introduction To complete the register files focusing on the variables and their values see Annex 6.